madcoda9000/starterApp/README.md

 ![Login Page](/Documentation/themes.png)

 #### License
 This code is published under MIT license.
 Used libraries in this project might using other licenses.
-Please take a look at credtits.txt for a overview.
+Please take a look at [credits.md](/credits.md) for a overview.